-The Pokemon Sword and Shield reveal trailer provided lots of short moments of gameplay.
-These were mostly used to highlight the different areas of the Galar region, as opposed to showing off gameplay features.
+The first Pokemon Sword and Shield footage we got to see was in the initial reveal trailer back in February.
+The footage mostly highlighted the different areas of the Galar region, as opposed to showing off gameplay features.

-There was at least enough footage to gain an idea of what sort of graphics the Nintendo Switch will produce for the latest entry into the Pokemon game series, though.
+There was enough footage to gain an idea of what sort of graphics the Nintendo Switch will produce for the latest entry into the Pokemon game series, though.
 Since then, there have game demos and other trailers but the graphics haven’t changed all that much.

 GameXplain has provided an in-depth analysis of the released Pokemon Sword and Shield footage.
 Specifically, they discuss lighting, reflections, and environmental details.